 As you will have guessed, this means you’ll have to call out a Field Service Engineer to help you fix your machine.
 While Tchibo Coffee Service offer 7-day support cover, it will be more cost effective (in terms of loss of sales, breakdown fees etc.) and efficient to do whatever you can to look after your water filter in the first instance.

-Prevent mineral build up by descaling your machine monthly.
+Prevent mineral build up by having your machine descaled by our engineers monthly.
 Not only will this ensure you are producing the best quality coffee possible, you will also be saving a little bit of money on electricity as your appliance will use more energy if it needs to over perform.
 Win-win!

 Your customers deserve hygienically prepared coffee

 Don’t see your coffee machine as simply a piece of equipment; remember that this machine is delivering consumables.
 Your customers are literally drinking from this machine.
 For hygiene and health & safety reasons, it goes without saying that keeping your machine clean as a whistle every day is vital.

 As part of Tchibo’s commitment to the environment, our water filters are now all recyclable.
 Retired units are returned to our headquarters in Surrey and are disposed of in specialist recycling bins.
 This ensures the re-use of materials rather than them ending up in landfill.

 To save your business money in the long run as well as deliver the best-tasting coffee to your customers, it’s imperative that we look after the water filters in our coffee machines to guarantee premium performance.